-Healthy Blender Applesauce Muffins are loaded with wholesome ingredients for a quick, yummy breakfast or snack that’s as easy as blend, pour, and bake!
+Healthy Applesauce Muffins are made in the blender and loaded with wholesome ingredients for a quick, yummy breakfast or snack that's as easy as blend, pour, and bake!

 I actually made blender muffins for the first time last week using overripe bananas and whole wheat pastry flour by slightly adapting this oldie-but-goodie.
 They were scrumptious and my kids scarfed them right down, but because it was my first blender muffin attempt, I knew I could make them even better.